-The screen replaces the radio, so Uconnect’s most basic function is letting drivers choose the music they want to listen to.
+The touchscreen replaces the radio, so Uconnect’s most basic function is letting drivers choose the music they want to listen to.
 It takes a single tap to access the radio menu.
-From there, the driver can select a radio station, change to the AM band (yes, that’s still a thing), or select a different media source.
+From there, the driver can select a radio station, change to the AM band (yes, that’s still a thing!), or select a different media source.
 Options include Bluetooth audio streaming from a phone, an iPod, and SiriusXM satellite radio.
 Note that most of these actions can also be performed using buttons on the steering wheel and redundant buttons usually found on the center console.

 In some cars, the screen also lets users adjust the seats, change the climate control settings, and even dim the rear-view mirror.
 It’s also used to turn the 3G or 4G Wi-Fi hotspot on and off.

 That is a robust feature set, but it doesn’t end there.
-Uconnect Access, a separate service owners must pay a monthly subscription for, unlocks more.
+Uconnect Access, a separate service for which owners must pay a monthly subscription fee, unlocks more.
 It gives motorists access to Yelp, puts them in contact with 24/7 roadside assistance, and generates a vehicle health report.
 It also notifies owners via text if their car’s alarm goes off, and it sends the vehicle’s location to the police if it’s stolen.
 The Send ‘n Go function is one of our favorites; it lets drivers send an address from their phone to their car.
 You can find a taco place on your couch, send the address to your car, and it will already be loaded in the navigation system by the time you start it up.

 Uconnect Access’ smartphone app also makes it possible to remotely start the engine, lock or unlock the doors, and check the fuel level.
 In some models, including the Jeep Cherokee, Amazon Alexa compatibility lets owners talk to their car from the comfort of their home via their Echo device.
 “Amazon, start my Cherokee.”

 The aforementioned features are fairly standard; you will find most of them on a Chrysler 300, a Jeep Renegade, and anything in between.
 Some versions of the software also boast brand- or model-specific software.
 For example, Dodge’s performance-oriented models (including the vaunted Challenger Hellcat) are available with an app named Performance Pages that provides information like the engine’s horsepower and torque output, the steering angle, the temperature and pressure of the oil, and the g-forces felt in the cabin in real time.
-Jeep, on the other hand, developed an app named Off-Road Pages for the Wrangler that displays data like the status of the transfer case, whether or not the sway bars are connected, the altitude, and the angle of the slope the car is on.
+Jeep, on the other hand, developed an app named Off-Road Pages for the Wrangler and the Gladiator that displays data like the status of the transfer case, whether or not the sway bars are connected, the altitude, and the angle of the slope the car is on.